rwck/chem_trail/README.md

   //= require jquery_nested_form
   ```

 Run the test and get it passing.
-You may have to implement more Rails code before it passes.
-You may also have to install Firefox if you don't already have it.
+You may have to implement more Rails code
+before it passes.
+You may also have to install Firefox if you don't already
+have it.
+You may also want to use TDD to build the little bits and pieces
+you need.

   ```
   rspec spec/features/manage_pharmacies_spec.rb
   ```

-Notice the way a Firefox window pops up and runs your test.
+Notice the way a Firefox window pops up, under remote control, and runs your
+test.